 Type A fuses can be pulled out by using the pull-out tool.
+The location of the pull-out tool is shown in the illustration.

 If you are not sure whether the fuse has blown, try replacing the suspected fuse with one that you know is good.